rjasi/what-if-I-had-invested-in-vanguards/README.md

 This is just a site inspired by my own personal experience of learning about investing.

-I built this as a responsive bootstrap website.
+I built and designed this as a one page responsive bootstrap website.

 # Demo
 Gif is a bit choppy due to recording software.
 Much smoother in person.